 THE NATIONAL MUSEUM is located in what used to be the Treasury Building.
-Once situated on the Basseterre Bay front, it is now at the meeting point of Basseterre and the reclaimed land of Port Zante.
+It is also the home of the St. Christopher National Trust.
+Once situated on the Basseterre Bay front, the building is now at the meeting point of Basseterre and the reclaimed land of Port Zante.
 The Treasury actually moved to the corner of Church Street and Central Street in 1996 and the National Museum gradually moved in.

 In 1857 St. Kitts had a new treasury building probably constructed of wood and which included a light house. £600 had been allocated for the project.
 Before returning the remaining sum to the Treasury, the Committee of Public Buildings bought a clock and placed it on the north side of the building facing Fort Street then deposited the balance of £9 10.
 6. It was left over from the project.
 However in December of that same year money had to be found again for the construction of a privy at the Treasury Building.
 Why this had not been built in the first instance is anybody’s guess.

 By 1883, the discussion on replacing it and extending the pier was well on its way.
 This was not surprising.
 Public buildings were generally not maintained well.
 The location of this particular one made is vulnerable to the Caribbean heat and humidity and exposed it to the sea blast, especially in stormy weather.
 The proposed building was to be 200 feet in length and 50 feet in width.
 The foundation was to include piles not less than 12 inches in diameter and spaced 6 feet apart.
 There were to be 10 rows of piles inclusive of two ends.
 The walls of the warehouse which was to be located on the ground floor were to be 2 feet thick.
 The upper floor was to house the offices.
 It was estimated that the overall cost was to be £3500.
 And there the matter rested for another five years.